cljen94-source/aio-downloader/README.md

 6. **Close the private window completely** — this ensures the exported session isn't kept open elsewhere

 > 🔴 **Why a private window?** If you export cookies from a normal window and later log out, the cookies become invalid.
 Closing a private window ends the session while keeping the exported cookies valid.

+> ⚠️ **Important Warning About Cookies:** Cookies expire or get invalidated over time.
+Signs of bad cookies:
+> - **Sign in to confirm you're not a bot** error in YouTube downloads
+> - **429 Too Many Requests** error in Instagram downloads
+> - Download reports success but no file appears in the output folder
+>
+> In these cases, extract fresh cookies from a new private window and update the corresponding Secret.

 ### 2. Add Cookies as GitHub Secrets